 The police have never found out who set the stables on fire the night when Elisabeth won her first golden cup.
-Elisabeth wanted to sue Lizette Gilman for the damages, but unfortunately she didn’t have any evidence to prove it was really her.
+Elisabeth wanted to sue Lizette Gilman for the damages, but unfortunately, she didn’t have any evidence to prove it was really her.
 The stables weren’t insured, so the family had to take some money from the savings for the expansion of the house to reconstruct the stables.
 The fire has damaged six of the total eight box stalls.
 No wonder, they were entirely made of wood.

-Kate and Elisabeth agreed on purchasing the Washington box stalls made of stainless steel and wooden panels, because they simply looked nicer and were more resistant.
+Kate and Elisabeth agreed on purchasing the Washington box stalls made of stainless steel and wooden panels because they simply looked nicer and were more resistant.

-Obviously the difference in prize was considerable so they could afford only four at that moment.
+Obviously, the difference in price was considerable so they could afford only four at that moment.
 It didn’t matter anyway, because there were only Freya and Lady left plus they were using the two old wooden box stalls that magically didn’t catch on fire.
 Elisabeth had big plans for the future of the Loewe Equestrian Academy.
 When the management of the LEA was in her hands she would be needing all eight box stalls… maybe ten.